git-pull/tao-of-tmux/manuscript/00-forward.md

 [*Panes*](#chapter-08) A terminal in a terminal.
 This is where we leave you to do your magic and get to work!

+[*Configuration*](#chapter-09) discusses customization of tmux, via keybindings, status line and behavior.
+You'll even know how to show your CPU usage and memory via the status line.

+[*Recipes*](#chapter-10) wraps it up with a whirlwind of a customized tmux configuration, a yaml file to launch tmux sessions using tmuxp.
+In addition, we'll cover a Python API for tmux called libtmux.
+You'll get to see some tricked out tmux examples.

 ## Donations

 I do offer my learning material for free on the internet, as well as maintain